 Their purpose is to provide green electricity to the new facilities, thereby contributing to TotalEnergies' ambition to power all of its industrial sites in Europe this way.

-a responsible industrial redeployment with no layoffs
+A responsible industrial redeployment with no layoffs

-TotalEnergies will carry out this industrial redeployment with no layoffs thanks to early retirements and internal mobility within the Group’ sites, providing each employee with an appropriate solution.
+TotalEnergies will carry out this industrial redeployment with no layoffs thanks to early retirements and internal mobility within the Company’s sites, providing each employee with an appropriate solution.
 Of the 400 jobs currently at the Grandpuits platform and its associated Gargenville depot in Greater Paris, 250 will be maintained after the conversion.
 Furthermore, 15 additional jobs will be created at the Grandpuits site in a packaging unit connected to the bioplastics plant.

 In addition, the work projects generated by this industrial investment of more than €500 million will create up to 1,000 jobs over the three-year period for construction of the new units.

 TotalEnergies has also carried out a thorough review of the partner companies working on the platform, which together amount to the equivalent of 300 full-time jobs.
-The Group is committed to supporting each partner company during the industrial repurposing of the site.
+The Company is committed to supporting each partner company during the industrial repurposing of the site.
 In its new configuration, the Grandpuits platform will continue to prioritize its partner businesses, which will represent the equivalent of 200 full-time jobs.

 TotalEnergies will, of course, continue to meet all of its contractual commitments to its customers.